Normalized Yamabe flow on manifolds with bounded geometry: Introduction and statement of the main results

 \subsection{Outline of the paper and main results}

-In \S \ref{phimanifold}, we review the geometry of fibered boundary manifolds equipped with $\Phi$-metrics in their open interior.
-We also introduce H\"older spaces $C^{k,\alpha}_{\Phi}(M)$, adapted to this geometry.
-In \S \ref{omori} we employ the Omori-Yau maximum principle to establish uniqueness of solutions to the Yamabe flow within $C^{2,\alpha}_{\Phi}(M)$ and derive differential inequalities for the solution, that will later be used for the a priori estimates.
+In \S \ref{bdedgeo}, we review the geometry of manifolds with bounded geometry and introduce the corresponding family of H\"older spaces $C^{k,\alpha}(M)$.
+In \S \ref{omori} we employ the Omori-Yau maximum principle to establish the uniqueness of solutions to the Yamabe flow within $C^{2,\alpha}(M)$ and derive differential inequalities for the solution, that will later be used for the a priori estimates.